Skip to main content

 The landlord must serve a notice on the tenant before they can begin court proceedings for possession.
 The notice is given under section 8 Housing Act 1988.

-Read more about the possession process for rent arrears claims on Shelter Legal.
+Find out more about possession process for rent arrears claims.

 When a landlord can use ground 8